sentrysk/Sentrysk-Dashboard-Docker/README.md

 ```
 docker-compose up
 ```
+PS: Git clone may convert your project folder names like hyphened **Sentrysk-Frontend**, you may want to remove hyphens or change project folder names in **Dockerfile**

 # Changing Backend Replica Count
 If you'd like to change backend replica count you should change **deploy -> replicas** value.